kurron/aws-study-group-labs/README.md

 1. Use the console to terminate the instance.
 What happens?

 ## Instance Metadata
-1. ssh in an instance
+1. ssh into an instance
 1. `curl http://169.254.169.254/latest/meta-data/` -- notice the trailing slash
 1. try different endpoints, eg `curl http://169.254.169.254/latest/meta-data/instance-d`